gmagnotta/toughbook/README.md

 - Put the ip address of Red Hat Device Edge in inventory file
 - Execute setup_microshift.yaml with ansible
 - Install Red Hat Enteprise Linux on the toughbook
-- Create an user and enable ssh key authentication for the user
+- Allow ssh authentication to the root user with an ssh key
-- Allow the user to use sudo without password:

-put a file /etc/sudoers.d/<user>

-with content:

-<user>	ALL=(ALL)	NOPASSWD: ALL

 - Configure inventory with the ip address of the toughbook

 ## Simulate the Core Automation